keesiemeijer/related-posts-by-taxonomy/readme.txt

 4. Twenty Thirteen screenshot.
 Post thumbnails (after post content) and the widget

 == Changelog ==
+= 2.7.6 =
+* Enhancement
-= 2.7.5 =
+	* Add a filter to use any theme directory for custom plugin template files = 2.7.5 =
 * Enhancement
 	* Fix PHP 8 and up deprecated notices